Talat Mahmood: Singing career

 Talat apprenticed classical music under Pandit S.C.R.
 Bhat at Marris College of Music, Lucknow (presently Bhatkhande Music Institute) some time in the late 1930s.
 Talat Mahmood began his singing career at the age of 16 in 1939, when he began singing the Ghazals of Daag, Mir, Jigar etc. on All India Radio, Lucknow.
 His voice had a quality distinct from all the other singers.
 His Master's Voice was quick to notice this and offered Talat his first disc in 1941 Sab din ek samaan nahin tha, Bun jaoon ga kya se kya main, Iska to kuch dhyan nahin tha.

 His reputation as a ghazal singer was not limited to his hometown of Lucknow, but it reached the city that proved to shape his destiny – Calcutta.
 The then famous ghazal singers were Barkat Ali Khan, K.L.
 Saigal and M.A.
 Rauf.
 The classical songs he sang were "Sapnon Ki Suhaani Duniyaa Ko" for film Shikast and "Laage Tose Naina" for Chaandi Ki Deewar.

 In 1944, he sang the popular hit Tasveer teri dil mera behela nah sake gi.
 This disc brought Talat the fame throughout India and soon he was beckoned by the Calcutta film industry.
 Talat made cameo appearances and starred in about 16 films, for both the Calcutta (film hub of the 1940s) and Bombay Film Industry.
 The three films in which he starred were regional hits in Calcutta.
 Initially, in Calcutta, he recorded a lot of Bangla songs (basic album) under the assumed name of "Tapan Kumar".

 In 1949, Talat moved to Bombay, to sing for the Hindi film industry.
 His big break came with the song Ae dil mujhay aisi jaga le chal composed by music director Anil Biswas, his mentor in Bombay, for the soundtrack of the film Arzoo (1950 film).

+Talat helped introduce the noted playback singer Suman Kalyanpur to the music industry by recommending her to HMV after hearing her perform at a programme in 1953, marking the start of her singing career.
+Suman recorded her first Hindi film songs in 1954 and, in the same year, sang her first duet with Talat, "Ek Dil Do Hain Talabgaar", for the film Darwaza (1954), composed by Nashad.

 Laxmikant Pyarelal composed a melodious duet with Lata Mangeshkar in 1971 film Woh Din Yaad Karo, this happened to be his last song in Hindi films.
 Later he was heard in an Urdu Movie, Vale-E Azam in 1987, along with Hemlata.